Hidden-Umah/Journal-Web-App/README.md

 Django serves these files using its built-in static files app during development and collects them into a single location for production (via the collectstatic command).

+## 📂 style-guide/

+This folder contains the UI/UX design resources, including the recommended fonts and color palette.
+Please ensure that any styling changes align with these guidelines to maintain design consistency.

 1. ### manage.py
 manage.py